 |Ground floor swimming pool|

 There are two outdoor pools in the hotel.
 The first and largest is on the ground floor and is not heated.
 It is surrounded by sun loungers, an outdoor bar (open from June to September) and tables and chairs where you can order breakfast.
 The second is on a terrace overlooking the beach and Port Olimpic.
-Sitting alongside the iconic golden fish structure, known well by all Barcelona sun-worshippers, the sky-line is impressive.
+Sitting alongside the iconic golden fish structure, known well by Barcelona sun-worshippers, the sky-line is impressive.
 The terrace pool is heated and sits next to a Jacuzzi that bubbles all year round.
-There is also a small bar that is open very day from 09:00 - 21:00 and the terrace is open all year round.
+There is also a small bar that is open every day and the terrace is open all year round.

 Adjacent to the pool is a rooftop gym, available for usage by all clientele.
 This is one of the benefits of the newness of the hotel.
 Older hotels have often added gyms as an after-thought, relying on less desirable spaces for their fitness centres.
 Pullman Barcelona Skipper Hotel's gym is a small but impressive space, with glass walls, allowing for a view of the sea whilst exercising.